kwmcbride/Linux-Setup-Scripts/README.md

 This is probably less fun to install than IPOPT.
 Since they use several of the same libraries, you should already have IPOPT installed.
 This takes care of k_aug installation automatically, but I can't guarantee that it will work on your system (Linux).

-To use this, you need to have the dependencies already installed and you need to locate the locations of the shared objects.
-Once you enter these into the script, it should work.
+To use this, you need to have the dependencies already installed.
+The latest version of this script will find the location of the key shared objects automatically by finding the latest version of the file in the expected folders.
+You should update the directories at the top of the folder with your specific installation locations (ASL, HSL).

+It should work.
 It does for me.